FIU-SCIS-Senior-Projects/Neat-Ver-1.0/neatBackend/Readme.md

 Finally, to start the app:
 `docker-compose up -d --build`

+#### Possible Database error
+After the previous step, let the app build in the container and start.
+Once the app has started, if you get a cannot connect error "Host is not allowed", then the database did not get created correctly(mysql issue).
+To fix this, I've included a script inside the container itself. run the command `docker exec -it neatbackend_db_1 bash -l` to enter the database container(this must be done while the container is running).
+From that point execute the script with the following command `./docker-entrypoint-initdb.d/script.sh` and it should create all the files you need.
+Stop the running instance docker-compose and return the commmand `docker-compose up -d --build`.

-This wills start the application with all dependencies installed, as well as a small webserver to server the static files.
+This wills start the application with all dependencies installed, as well as a small webserver to serve the static files.
 You can then reach the running application by visiting the ip address of your docker-machine

 [1]: https://www.docker.com/products/docker-toolbox